UKCloud/documentation/articles/openshift/oshift-netpol.md

 Now we have created the objects any pods inside the webserver project matching the label role=webserver will be able to communicate out to the service inside the database project exposed by pods matching the label role=database.

 > [!NOTE]
 > You can test connectivity by curling the desired target service from the terminal of a pod which has been allowed access to the service.
-You can find the terminal in the UI or use 'oc rsh' to enter the pod.
+You can find the terminal in the UI or use ```oc rsh``` to enter the pod.

 ## Further reading